PrincetonUniversity/gpudash/README.md

 ## About the Design

 The choice was made to enter the node names in the script (i.e., `all_nodes`) as opposed to reading the Prometheus configuration file or using the output of the `sinfo` command.
 The code looks for data on each of the specified nodes and only updates the values for a given node if the data is found.
 Calling `sinfo` has the disadvantage of not having any node names if the command fails.
 One would also have to specify partitions.
-Reading the Prometheus server configuration file(s) is reasonable but changes would be required if Prometheous were swapped with an alternative.
+Reading the Prometheus server configuration file(s) is reasonable but changes would be required if Prometheus were swapped with an alternative.

 ## Troubleshooting